panva/openid-client/docs/functions/getJwksCache.md

 ▸ **getJwksCache**(`config`): [`ExportedJWKSCache`](../interfaces/ExportedJWKSCache.md) \| `undefined`

+Exports the JSON Web Key Set cache used for signature validation.

 This function can be used to export the JSON Web Key Set and the timestamp at which it was last fetched if the client used the [authorization server's JWK Set](../interfaces/ServerMetadata.md#jwks_uri) to validate